Why You Should Double Down on the Right Channels, Not 'Go Dark' in Times of Economic Uncertainty

 2. Rise: In difficult economic times, price rises are inevitable.
 So, there’s no point delaying the obvious.
 Rip the band aid off and raise prices fast, not gradually or in several phases.
 This clearly sets expectations early and protects margins before it’s too late.

-3. Retention: You may have heard that acquiring new customer is more expensive than re-engaging your existing database.
+3. Retention: You may have heard that acquiring new customers is more expensive than re-engaging your existing database.
 So, turn your focus on retention and nurture your client database.

 5. Reinvest: Get Lean and cut "dumb" spend.
 Assess and revaluate your marketing and ad spend in the current economic climate.
-Be brutal and pivot to reinvesting budget it into high-performing channels.
+Be brutal and pivot to reinvesting your budget into high-performing channels.

 6. Refine: Strengthening your content is a cost-effective way to optimise your resources, with a focus on SEO, AI and updated messaging.
 Treat your content like a garden, and tend to it.
 In tough environments, nurturing your content is a relatively fast and affordable marketing hack that returns results quickly.